The Worst of Jefferson Airplane

 The Worst of Jefferson Airplane is the first compilation album from the rock band Jefferson Airplane, released in November 1970 as RCA Victor LSP-4459.
-The "Worst" in the title is ironic as the album features all of Jefferson Airplane's hit singles up to that point.
+The "Worst" in the title is ironic, as the album features all of Jefferson Airplane's hit singles up to that point.
 It peaked at #12 on the Billboard 200 in 1971 and has since gone platinum.

 Content

 In 1970, the band underwent a period of inactivity because of internal personnel conflict and pursuit of individual projects.
 Drummer Spencer Dryden was ousted from the group, Marty Balin found his commitment to the band he had started becoming tenuous, Grace Slick was pregnant with her daughter for a good part of the year, Paul Kantner released his solo album Blows Against the Empire, and Jorma Kaukonen and Jack Casady busied themselves with their side project, Hot Tuna.
 With no group project in sight, RCA Records assembled this album centered upon the group's hit singles, with input from the band.
 "The Ballad of You & Me & Pooneil", "Crown of Creation", and "Volunteers" all made the lower reaches of the Billboard Hot 100.
 "Somebody to Love" and "White Rabbit" were the band's only Top 40 hits, reaching #5 and #8 respectively.
 To ensure a full picture of the group's musical interests, and possibly to ensure solidarity in the publishing income, the band included instrumentals by Dryden and Kaukonen, a country blues/gospel cover arranged by Kaukonen, and Balin's straightforward ballad "Today".

 This would be the final album featuring what is considered the "classic" line-up of the band, after Slick and Dryden joined, and before Balin and Dryden left.

-Original LP copies of the album featured Victor "scroll" labels from the late 1920s.
-The inner sleeve was a reproduction of a 1918 vintage Victor record sleeve.
+Original LP copies of the album featured Victor "scroll" record labels from the late 1920s.
+The paper inner sleeve was a reproduction of a 1918 vintage Victor record sleeve.
 The interior of the gatefold cover featured a large color reproduction of the painting "His Master's Voice", the famous RCA Victor trademark.

-Later reissues of the LP were housed in a regular, non-gatefold cover and did not include the reproduction of the painting nor the 1918 inner sleeve, but the LP still bore the vintage Victor record labels.
+Later reissues of the LP were housed in a regular, non-gatefold cover and did not include the reproduction of the painting nor the 1918 inner sleeve, but the record still bore the vintage Victor labels.